wogong/recoll-webui/README.rst

 All you need to use the WebUI is:

 * Python 3.
 * The Python waitress package.
-You can remove this dependance and run with the internal bottle server by editing webui-standalone.py
+You can remove this dependence and run with the internal bottle server by editing webui-standalone.py
 * Recoll 1.20+ and the Recoll Python3 extension (e.g. the python3-recoll package on Debian-derived
   systems).